 The idea of Carbon Copy grew from lots of conversations with different people and from research for Civic Revolution, a book about the power we all have to reinvent the place where we live and create a more sustainable future.
 You inspired us.
 We want to tell your stories about taking local climate action, each one individually brilliant, and help people learn faster from one another.

-We set up Carbon Copy as a non-political charity.
+We set up Carbon Copy as a non-political, non-profit organisation.
 There is plenty of room for politicians to show great leadership, but climate action is a much broader, collective endeavour.
 There is plenty of room to make a profit in a carbon zero economy, but profit alone is not the motive for this great transformation.
-There is plenty of room for social and economic change, but not without climate justice.

 Carbon Copy is just getting started, building on the momentum created by hundreds of local councils and community groups across the UK who have declared a climate emergency.
-Our aim is for you to share more practical insights on how things get done.
-For you to copy and adapt what’s working.
-It’s not a competition.
-We all need to change to reach carbon zero sooner.
+Ultimately, our aim is to shift the climate of opinion about tackling the climate emergency and transforming the way we do things currently - from someone else's problem to an opportunity we can all benefit from right now, together where we live.